dalawson0/Matlab_test_project_01/README.md

-# Github Matlab Project Submission
+# GitHub Matlab Project Submission

 Here we summarize the steps involved in making a Matlab project available on File Exchange via Github

 ## Prerequisites

-1) Please sign up or log into your Github account.
+1) Please sign up or log into your GitHub account.

 2) Download the package manager [Homebrew](https://brew.sh/) if you don't already have it installed.